Best Travel Booking Software for Business 2026 — Samba blog

 A lot of platforms say they support payments.
 That statement is too broad to be useful.

-For multi-day tours, the critical question is whether the system can manage the payment plan after the first transaction.
+For multi-day tours, the real question is whether the system can manage the deposit and installment schedule after the first transaction.
 A traveler may pay a deposit now, another installment next month, and a final balance closer to departure.
 The system should automate reminders, retries, and balance visibility without asking staff to maintain a separate ledger.

 What works:

-- Deposit rules tied to the trip so staff doesn't create payment plans manually.
+1. Deposit rules tied to the trip so staff doesn't build payment plans manually.

 What doesn't work is a card processor bolted onto a booking form with no payment schedule logic behind it.